sebiniemann/Mantella/README.md

   - Adding Support for objective function analysis (Multi-linear regression, quadratic regression, Lipschitz continuity)
   - Adding the Role-based imitation algorithm, developed by Emre Çakar
   - Adding the Covariance Matrix Adaptation Evolution Strategy (in its most basic implementation), developed by Nikolaus Hansen
+- **Backlog**
+  - Adding support for the black-box  optimisation benchmark 2014 (waiting for more information until 01.11.2014)

 Implemented features
 --------------------